veaba/tensorflow-docs/docs/tf.estimator/train_and_evaluate.md

     "task": {"type": "evaluator", "index": 0}
 }'
 ```
-When distribute or experimental_distribute.train_distribute and experimental_distribute.remote_cluster is set, this method will start a client running on the current host which connects to the remote_cluster for training and evaluation.
+When `distribute` or `experimental_distribute.train_distribute` and `experimental_distribute.remote_cluster` is set, this method will start a client running on the current host which connects to the `remote_cluster` for training and evaluation.
 #### Args:
-- estimator: An Estimator instance to train and evaluate.
+- `estimator`: An `Estimator` instance to train and evaluate.
-- train_spec: A TrainSpec instance to specify the training specification.
+- `train_spec`: A `TrainSpec` instance to specify the training specification.
-- eval_spec: A EvalSpec instance to specify the evaluation and export specification.
+- `eval_spec`: A `EvalSpec` instance to specify the evaluation and export specification.
 #### Returns:
-A tuple of the result of the evaluate call to the Estimator and the export results using the specified ExportStrategy.
+A tuple of the result of the `evaluate` call to the `Estimator` and the export results using the specified `ExportStrategy`.
 Currently, the return value is undefined for distributed training mode.
 #### Raises:
-- ValueError: if environment variable TF_CONFIG is incorrectly set.
+- `ValueError`: if environment variable `TF_CONFIG` is incorrectly set.